 9. It Ain't Over.
 By this point, Casey was managing the expansion Mets.
 He hired Yogi as a coach.
 He even put Yogi in 4 games, where he went 2-for-9.
 Clearly, he was done.
 When Casey retired in that 1965 season, Met management kept Yogi on, as a drawing card as much as anything else.

-He was still a Met coach during the 1969 "Miracle" season.
+He was still a Met coach during the 1969 "Miracle" season, under manager Gil Hodges, a Brooklyn Dodger opponent of Yogi's in 6 World Series.
 Asked about the Mets' World Series upset over the Baltimore Orioles, he said, "We were overwhelming underdogs."
 It sounds funny, but it was absolutely true.
-When manager Gil Hodges died of a heart attack on the eve of the 1972 season, Yogi was named manager.
+When Hodges died of a heart attack on the eve of the 1972 season, Yogi was named manager.

 On August 5, 1973, the Mets were in 6th and last place in the National League Eastern Division, 11 1/2 games out.
 A few days earlier, a reporter asked Yogi if the Mets were out of it, and he said, "It ain't over 'til it's over."

 Yogi's syntax may have been cold, but the Mets got hot, winning 34 of their last 53.
 On August 26, they were still in 5th place, behind the Pittsburgh Pirates, St. Louis Cardinals, Chicago Cubs, and even the 5th-year expansion Montreal Expos -- but were only 6 1/2 games back.
-From then on, they won 24 of their last 33, including a 7-game streak from September 18 to 25, and won the Division with an 82-79 record --the worst record of any 1st-place team in baseball history (in a full season of at least 154 games, anyway).
+From then on, they won 24 of their last 33, including a 7-game streak from September 18 to 25, and won the Division with an 82-79 record -- the worst record of any 1st-place team in baseball history (in a full season of at least 154 games, anyway), but good enough nonetheless.
 Then they upset the Cincinnati Reds for the Pennant.

 In Game 3 of the NL Championship Series against the Cincinnati Reds, Pete Rose slid hard into Bud Harrelson to break up a double play, and then shoved the much smaller man, starting a bench-clearing brawl.
 When Rose went back out to left field the next inning the fans in Shea Stadium's left field stands threw garbage onto the field at Rose.